Rick Jones (character): Captain Mar-Vell

 After being neglected by Captain America, Rick became fed up with the Captain's ego.
 After talking with Edwin Jarvis, Rick decided to leave the Avengers for good.
-Rick joined with the Kree Captain Marvel when he finds himself drawn to the mystical Nega-Bands.
+Rick joined with the Kree Mar-Vell when he finds himself drawn to the mystical Nega-Bands.
 Donning the Bands, he is immediately linked to Captain Marvel.
 Once joined, one of the two remains in a protective bubble in the Negative Zone.
 After either the person not in the Negative Zone strikes the Nega-Bands together or a certain amount of time passes, the two switch places.
 Rick and Mar-Vell go on various adventures encountering many different heroes, such as the Hulk, Namor, and Captain America.

-Rick and Mar-Vell play a critical part in the Kree-Skrull War.
+Rick and Mar-Vell play a critical part in the Kree–Skrull War.
 Rick is freed from the Negative Zone through a portal in the Fantastic Four headquarters.
 Mar-Vell is released from the Negative Zone while Rick is still in the regular world without the use of the Nega-Bands.
 The bond between the two is broken.
-At the height of the conflict, the Kree Supreme Intelligence briefly unleashes the Destiny Force from within Rick.
-Rick uses his new-found ability to summon images of various Golden Age heroes.
+At the height of the conflict, the Supreme Intelligence briefly unleashes the Destiny Force from within Rick.
+Rick uses his newfound ability to summon images of various Golden Age heroes.
 While at full power, Rick single-handedly stops both the Kree and Skrull fleets long enough to put an end to the conflict.
-Injuries that Rick sustains lead Mar-Vell to willingly bond with Rick in order to save his life.
-Shortly after this the Captain Marvel series was re-launched and we found that Rick was not able to contain the energy of Mar-Vell.
+Injuries that Rick sustains lead Mar-Vell to willingly bond with Rick to save his life.
+Shortly after this, the Captain Marvel series was re-launched and it is revealed that Rick could not contain Mar-Vell's energy.
 He was then bombarded with photonic energy, which saved him and enabled him to contain Mar-Vell safely.
-A consequence of this was that Mar-Vell gained the ability to absorb energy in addition to the nega-band energies to boost his strength and could fly with the photonic energy now.
+A consequence of this was that Mar-Vell gained the ability to absorb energy in addition to the Nega-Band energies to boost his strength and could fly using photonic energy.

 Rick and Mar-Vell serve as a duo for several years while Rick pursues his musical career and love life.
 Eventually, the two are again freed from their bond while aiding the Avengers against the Super-Adaptoid.
 Rick then parts company with Mar-Vell.
-Rick begins to spend his time with the Hulk again and briefly forms a new Teen Brigade, after which Rick finds himself again teamed with Mar-Vell, though not merged with him as they deal with a legacy left by the Mad Titan Thanos.
-Sometime after, Mar-Vell dies of cancer that he received when he was exposed to a deadly nerve gas stolen by the villain Nitro.
-Note: Mar-Vell collapsed from the gas and was comatose until he was given an antidote to the gas.
-However, despite the antidote, Mar-Vell still developed cancer and there was some momentary concern that the link Rick shared with him could have caused himself to contract the condition.
-Rick was at Mar-Vell's bedside when he died.
+Rick begins to spend his time with the Hulk again and briefly forms a new Teen Brigade, after which Rick finds himself again teamed with Mar-Vell, though not merged with him as they deal with Thanos.
+Sometime after, Mar-Vell dies from cancer that he developed after the villain Nitro exposed him to nerve gas.